Azure-Samples/openhack-production/api/README.md

 Will start the Rest API from a console app on port `5001` similar to calling `dotnet run` from your your terminal.

+---

 ## Using the API

 To test out the API locally you can use your favorite tooling or try out some of our favorites.

+> Note: Change the `vanityUrl` value to a unique name before running `Save Bundle` and use the same vanityUrl name to run `Get bundle` for vanity url.

+- Run `Save Bundle` to add some data to Cosmos DB.
+The structure (collection, documents, etc.) in the database will be created for you if it does not exist yet.
+- Next run `Get bundle for vanity url` to retrieve the entry you just created.

 ### Try out the API with Postman